SherG/sherrieg/content/blog/bookending-nda/index.md

 By "bookend" agreement I mean a contract, signed by the new employer, that binds them to not inquire about proprietary methods, proprietary software, special processes, etc., regarding your previous employers or clients.

-I think this is a great idea because while the NDA-linked firm is already protected, as a contracted person, you typically have concerns of your own.
+I think this is a great idea because you don't want to be probed for secrets.

-Namely, you don't want to be probed for secrets and you may want clarity on the nature of the hiring agreement and new relationship.

 In fact, I think it's a good idea even if you aren't bound by an NDA.

 * If you're a person of integrity then you won't want to work for an employer or client that would try to pry secrets out of you.
 * And an employer of integrity won't want to hire a betrayer.